 Marshal Elliott has created many new and innovative programs to

-arrested nearly 40,000 fugitives since its inception in 2003 and now includes over 125
+arrested nearly 40,000 fugitives since its inception in 2003, and now

 includes over 125 partner agencies and over 350 law enforcement

 officers.
 In 2005 Marshal Elliott created the Fugitive Safe Surrender

 Program in which law enforcement partners with the local faith based

 worship.
 This highly successful program has been duplicated across the

-country and has led to the peaceful surrender of over 60,000 fugitives.
-In 2015, he created
+country and has led to the peaceful surrender of over 65,000 fugitives.

 media outlets to highlight the most wanted fugitives of our area and has

 established anonymous tip and text lines for tipsters to submit